 Victoria National Golf Club rose like a phoenix from the ashes of an old coal mine and it was laid out in 1997 by Tom Fazio who made the vision of the founder, Terry Friedman, an exciting reality.

 With ravines and almost as much deep water to negotiate as tumbling fairway, Victoria National is an exacting and spectacular test.
-It’s one of the most visually stunning courses in the USA and its tee to green conditioning is truly magnificent with greens and tees of bent grass and blended bluegrass making the rough not only very difficult from which to play, but also visually attractive.
+It’s one of the most visually alluring courses in the USA and its tee to green conditioning is truly magnificent with greens and tees of bent grass and blended bluegrass making the rough not only very difficult from which to play, but also strikingly attractive.

 Select your tee carefully, with six tee blocks to choose from, it could be either be a day of sheer enjoyment or a day of the watery golf ball grave.

 Tom Fazio commented as follows in Golf Course

 Designs: “In 1997, we designed Victoria National in an abandoned strip mine

 near Evansville, Indiana.
 Trenches fifty to seventy feet deep had been dug, and

 tailings from the mine operation had been piled on the site leaving berms and